 Add some graphical elements to the handle if you wish and then give the spoon a wash with soap and water to remove any leftover pencil marks.

-Plant in the garden and enjoy for ever and ever and ever and ever.
+Plant your new wood plant markers in the garden and enjoy forever and ever and ever and ever.

 Now isn’t this a fun way to use kitchen utensils out in the garden?

 If you get addicted to wood burning after doing this project (it’s SO fun!), try your hand at these wood burned coasters as well.